Hubert Grenfell: Life

-He was born at Rugby on 12 June 1845, was son of Algernon Grenfell, a clerk, by his wife Maria Guerin Price.
+He was born at Rugby on 12 June 1845, the son of Algernon Grenfell, a cleric and schoolmaster, and his wife Maria Guerin Price, sister of Bonamy Price.
 Joining the navy as a cadet on 13 December 1859, when fourteen, Grenfell passed out first from the Britannia, and gained as sub-lieutenant the Beaumont Testimonial in 1865.

-He qualified as gunnery lieutenant in 1867, and was appointed first lieutenant on H.M.S.
-Excellent, on 22 September 1869.
+He qualified as gunnery lieutenant in 1867, and was appointed first lieutenant on HMS Excellent, on 22 September 1869.

-While holding this appointment he worked out with Naval Engineer Newman what are claimed to have been the first designs of hydraulic mountings for heavy naval ordnance.
-He also engaged in literary work of a technical character, contributing to 'Engineering' and service journals.
-On 31 December 1876 he was made commander, and on 1 May 1877 was appointed, on account of his linguistic attainments, second naval attache to the maritime courts of Europe.
+While holding this appointment, Grenfell worked out with the naval engineer Edward Newman pioneering hydraulic mountings for heavy naval ordnance.
+He also published in Engineering and service journals.
+On 31 December 1876 he was made commander, and on 1 May 1877 was appointed, on account of his linguistic attainments, second naval attaché to the maritime courts of Europe.
 He also acted as naval adviser to the British representatives at the Berlin Congress of 1878.

-On 22 September 1882, the sloop Phoenix, under his command, foundered off Prince Edward Island.
+On 22 September 1882, the sloop Phoenix, under Grenfell's command, foundered off Prince Edward Island.
 No lives, however, were lost.
-Grenfell retired with the rank of captain on 2 December 1887.
+He retired with the rank of captain on 2 December 1887.

+Grenfell helped to form the Navy League, and served at one time on its executive committee.
+He died at Alverstoke, Hampshire, on 13 September 1906.